Frequently asked questions

 Who has a profile? chevron_right

-Everyone who can log in to CSU can log in to CRO and access their CRO homepage.
+Everyone who can log in to Charles Sturt can log in to CRO and access their CRO homepage.

 When you log in you will open your personal homepage in CRO.
 Staff who are research active with recent publications in CRO will be visible in the public portal.
 Otherwise the profile is only visible to that person.
 Everyone who can log in to CRO can add publications and they will be visible in CRO.